polyseam/cndi/docs/config.md

 **`infrastructure.cndi.network`**

-Generally CNDI will create a VPC and subnets for you, but if you need to point to some existing netwoek components you can do so with the `network` key.
+Generally CNDI will create a VPC and subnets for you, but if you need to point to some existing network components you can do so with the `network` key.

 ```yaml
 project_name: my-postgres-project